Should I buy a Chinese motorcycle?

 Chinese motorcycle factories

 As of November 2019, there are hundreds of Chinese manufacturers turning out bikes of all shapes, sizes and description.
 Scooters and electrics too.
 China's domestic market buys the vast majority of these motorcycles (we're talking of million of units per annum) followed by other countries in the Far East.
-Tens of thousands more Chinese motorcycles are sold into Western markets (or dumped, according to some), and they're priced pretty much according to their quality.
+Tens of thousands more Chinese motorcycles are sold into Western markets (or dumped, according to some), and their price pretty much reflects their quality.

 The ultra cheap stuff is ... well, ultra cheap.
 We're talking low quality steels, fracture prone light alloys, poor welding, serious misalignment, sub-standard paint and chrome, and a general lack of robustness.
 In the worst examples, the engineering quality cuts corners like a roundabout—but there are also a lot of new motorcycles that have been built to much higher standards with design and production overseen by engineers from Japan and the West who (arguably) better understand precision manufacture.